Tommy Cooper: Personal life

 Cooper married Gwen Henty in Nicosia, Cyprus, on 24 February 1947.
 She died in 2002.
 They had two children: Thomas, who was born in 1956, became an actor under the name Thomas Henty and died in 1988; and Victoria.

-From 1967 until his death, Cooper also had a relationship with his personal assistant, Mary Fieldhouse, who wrote about it in her book, For the Love of Tommy (1986).
+From 1967 until his death, Cooper also had a relationship with his personal assistant, Mary Fieldhouse (aka Mary Kay, the wife of composer Norman Kay), who wrote about it in her book, For the Love of Tommy (1986).

 Cooper's will was proved via probate on 29 August 1984, at £327,272.

 On Christmas Day 2018, the documentary Tommy Cooper: In His Own Words was broadcast on Channel 5.
 The programme featured Cooper's daughter, Vicky, who gave her first television interview following years of abstaining "because of the grief".